M-arcus/cloudron-docs/docs/documentation/developer/architecture.md

 </center>

-## Cloudron Store
+## Cloudron App Store

-The Cloudron Store provides a mechanism for distribution and continuous update of apps.
+The Cloudron App Store provides a mechanism for distribution and continuous update of apps.
 A good analogy for this is the Apple App Store on iOS or Google Play on Android.
-App developers can publish apps to the Cloudron Store and deliver continous updates for their apps.
+App developers can publish apps to the Cloudron App Store and deliver continous updates for their apps.